maxludden/supergene-v2/books/book10/md/chapter-3094.md

 It had hair and limbs, but it did not have a face.
 It looked vintage and weird.

 “With this hair, I can activate the si ming demon race’s power.
-She loves her birthday parties, so I want this little b*tch to die in front of everyone.”
+She loves her birthday parties, so I want this little bitch to die in front of everyone.”
 Gong Shu Zhi gnashed his teeth.
 He put the hair on the bronze statue’s empty face.

 The bronze statue suddenly flickered with a weird, green light.
 It absorbed the hair.
 At the same time, the bronze statue changed.
 It started to display a face.